Results Monitoring Database

 PIDG Infrastructure Sector Breakdown

-The infrastructure sector breakdown used in the PIDG Results Monitoring Database is based on the OECD DAC5 sector breakdown.
+The infrastructure sector breakdown used in the PIDG Impact Monitoring Database is based on the OECD DAC5 sector breakdown.
 Please see http://www.oecd.org/dac/stats/dacandcrscodelists.htm for more information.
 As with the regional breakdown, each PIDG Company ('Facility') is only mandated to work in certain sectors, as defined in their investment policy (or equivalent).
-More information on these can be found on the PIDG website - www.pidg.org/resource-library/operating-policies-and-procedures.
+More information on these can be found on the PIDG website - https://www.pidg.org/about-us/key-documents#operating-policies-and-procedures.

 Fragile States